DeepSpectrum/DeepSpectrum/README.md

 Installation is now completed - you can skip to [configuration](#configuration) or [usage](#using-the-tool).

 ## GPU support
 DeepSpectrum uses Tensorflow 1.15.2.
-GPU support should be automatically available, as long as you have CUDA version 10.0 available.
+GPU support should be automatically available, as long as you have CUDA version 10.0.
 If you cannot install cuda 10.0 globally, you can use Anaconda to install it in a virtual environment along DeepSpectrum.

 ## Configuration